revolutions-jls/revolutions-code/academics/case_studies.md

     Can either party [either the rebels or the government] procure outside support?

-        Yes, (For this sake we will call parliament the rebels and the king the government) the rebels procure the support of Scotland.
+        Yes, (for this sake we will call Parliament the rebels and the king the government) the rebels procure the support of Scotland.

     Are there people actively opposing the power?

-        Yes, parliament opposed the crown which was the "power" at that time.
+        Yes, parliament opposed the Crown which was the power at that time.

+*The Haitian Revolution*

+    Are the people free to follow their ideals?

+        Kind of, I guess.
+They were slaves, and freedom and slavery don't necessarily go to well together.
+But, for the most part, they were allowed to believe in whatever they wanted, as long as it dindn't get in the way of working.

+    Does the government have totalitarian-esque control over the people?

+        Yes, this was a slave rebellion against the whites who owned them (for this this situation we will call the whites the government and the slaves the people)

+    Is the government responding to the needs of a sufficient portion of the people?

+        No, they were slaves, the whites did not care for their wellbeing.

+    Is the economy failing or on a very apparent downturn?
+Are there high taxes or unfair labor laws?

+        Yes, they were slaves of coarse the labor laws were unfair.

+    Can either party [either the rebels or the government] procure outside support?

+        Yes, the rebels procured the outside support of the Spanish.

+    Are there people actively opposing the power?

+        Well, yeah.
+I'm pretty sure the slaves (whos land was invaded and the people forced into slavery) didn't necessarily enjoy being slaves that much.

+    The Haitian revolution was a slave and Maroon (free people of color) rebellion.
+It was inspired by the French and American revolutions and after a brief delay was led by a man named Toussaint.
+The revolution was quick, for in only a few weeks the slaves had seized the capital, shortly after the French sent troops to try and quell the revolution. ut seeing an oppertunatie